microsoft/Windows-driver-samples/general/SystemDma/wdm/README.md

 ---
 topic: sample
-description: Demonstrates how a driver could use a system DMA controller to write data to a hardware location using V3 System DMA.
+description: "Demonstrates how a driver could use a system DMA controller to write data to a hardware location using V3 System DMA."
 languages:
 - cpp
 products: